 As part of its built-in security suite, both Windows 11 and Windows 10 offer a powerful firewall application named Windows Defender Firewall.
 Whether you want to turn off the Windows Firewall or just to make sure it is running to protect your PC, you first need to know how to access it.
 Without further ado, let's see all the methods to open the Windows Defender Firewall:

-NOTE: This guide covers Windows 10, Windows 7, and Windows 8.1.
-If you do not know the version of Windows that you have, read this tutorial: What version of Windows do I have installed?.
+NOTE: This guide covers Windows 11 and Windows 10.
+If you do not know which version of Windows you have, read this tutorial: How to tell what Windows I have (11 ways).

-The easiest way to access Windows Firewall is to look for it using the search feature in Windows.
-For Windows 11, start by pressing Windows + S on your keyboard or by clicking/tapping the magnifier icon on the taskbar, then type “firewall” in the search box, and finally click or tap the Windows Defender Firewall search result in Windows 10, or Windows Firewall in Windows 7 or Windows 8.1.
+The easiest way to access Windows Defender Firewall is to look for it using the search feature in Windows.
+For Windows 11, start by pressing Windows + S on your keyboard or by clicking/tapping the magnifier icon on the taskbar, then type “firewall” in the search box, and finally click or tap the Windows Defender Firewall search result.

-The Windows Firewall can be accessed from the Control Panel.
+The Windows Firewall can be accessed from the Control Panel too.
 Open the Control Panel and go to System and Security.
 Next, click or tap on Windows Defender Firewall.

-If you are a fan of the command line, you can use the Command Prompt or PowerShell to open the Windows Firewall.
+If you are a fan of the command line, you can use Command Prompt, PowerShell, or Windows Terminal to open Windows Defender Firewall.
 Type the same command as the one used in the Run window, followed by Enter: